tianzehu/PA-and-Section-Writeups/Section1-HashMap-Writeup/README.md

 URL.
 It will be the URL for accepting the github classroom assignment for Section 1.

-The first step is to clone and import the Section 1 gitrepo.
+Then you need to edit your .travis.yml file in your section1 repository on github, and then clone and import the Section 1 gitrepo.
+  * Click on .travis.yml in github.
+Then put in your email and commit that change.

-Click on the green "Clone or download" button on the right of the web page and copy the provided URL.
+  * Click on the green "Clone or download" button on the right of the web page and copy the provided URL.

-Import your Section 1 repository into Eclipse.
+  * Import your Section 1 repository into Eclipse.
-- open Eclipse
+    * open Eclipse
-- File —> Import —> Git —> Projects from Git, Next, Clone URI, Next, paste in repository URL from github
+    * File —> Import —> Git —> Projects from Git, Next, Clone URI, Next, paste in repository URL from github
-- Next, Select the master branch, Next, make the local destination /home/username/eclipse-workspace/Section1-yourgithubid.
+    * Next, Select the master branch, Next, make the local destination /home/username/eclipse-workspace/Section1-yourgithubid.
-- Next, Import existing Eclipse projects, Next, Finish.
+    * Next, Import existing Eclipse projects, Next, Finish.

 Now you are ready to get started coding.

 ## The Assignment
 Overview : Read in the given file from the command line and calculate the